radeksimko/dotfiles/README.md

 ### All steps in detail

 #### The "init" step
-A whole bunch of things will be installed _only_ if `--with-init` option is provided and _only_ if they aren't already installed.
+A whole bunch of things will be installed _only_ if `-i` option is provided and _only_ if they aren't already installed.

 #### The ~/ "copy" step
 Any file in the `copy` subdirectory will be copied into `~/`.
 Any file that _needs_ to be modified with personal information (like [.gitconfig](copy/.gitconfig) which contains an email address and private key) should be _copied_ into `~/`.
 Because the file you'll be editing is no longer in `~/.dotfiles`, it's less likely to be accidentally committed into your public dotfiles repo.